 Levittown real estate is some of the most expensive in Pennsylvania, although Levittown house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Levittown is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Levittown is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Levittown who work in office and administrative support (16.57%), sales jobs (13.43%), and management occupations (6.67%).

-The citizens of Levittown are slightly less educated than the national average of 21.84% for the average city or town: 16.34% of adults in Levittown have a bachelor's degree or advanced degree
+The percentage of adults in Levittown with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.34% of adults in Levittown have a bachelor's degree or advanced degree.

 The per capita income in Levittown in 2010 was $27,389, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $109,556 for a family of four.
 However, Levittown contains both very wealthy and poor people as well.